leezhuuuuu/Repo2JSON/README_EN.md

 ## Configuration

-The application uses several configurable parameters to control its behavior:
+The application uses multiple configurable parameters to control its behavior:

-- `EXCLUDE_LICENSE`: Set to `True` to skip the LICENSE file.
+- `EXCLUDE_LICENSE`: Set to `True` to skip LICENSE files.
-- `ENABLE_DEPTH_LIMIT`: Enable or disable depth limitation.
+- `ENABLE_DEPTH_LIMIT`: Enable or disable depth limit.
-- `MAX_DEPTH`: Maximum depth for directory traversal.
+- `MAX_DEPTH`: Maximum depth of directory traversal.
-- `ENABLE_FILE_COUNT_LIMIT`: Enable or disable file count limitation per directory.
+- `ENABLE_FILE_COUNT_LIMIT`: Enable or disable file count limit per directory.
-- `MAX_FILES_PER_DIR`: Maximum number of files allowed in a directory before skipping it.
+- `MAX_FILES_PER_DIR`: Maximum number of files allowed before skipping a directory.
-- `ENABLE_FILE_SIZE_LIMIT`: Enable or disable file size limitation.
+- `ENABLE_FILE_SIZE_LIMIT`: Enable or disable file size limit.
-- `MAX_FILE_SIZE`: Maximum character count for a file before skipping it.
+- `MAX_FILE_SIZE`: Maximum number of characters allowed before skipping a file.
+- `HARDCODED_TOKEN`: Hardcoded GitHub API token to use if no token is provided in the request.

+## Getting GitHub Token

+To get a GitHub Token, visit [GitHub Tokens Settings](https://github.com/settings/tokens) and generate a new personal access token.
+Ensure you select `repo` permissions for the token to access private repositories and perform repository-related operations.

-## API Endpoints
+## API Endpoint

-### `POST /download`
+### `POST /repo2json`

-Downloads the contents of a specified GitHub repository.
-Requires the `repo_url` in the request body and a Bearer token in the Authorization header.
+Downloads the content of a specified GitHub repository and converts it into JSON format suitable for LLM understanding.
+Requires `repo_url` in the request body and a Bearer token in the Authorization header.

 #### Request Body